Ever wonder how and why people go to sleep from chokes? These are blood chokes.

-The answer is most likely a blood choke.
 This is the most common type of choke to see in BJJ or MMA.
 Done right, blood chokes are a safe and incredibly effective way to finish a fight or neutralize an attacker.

 Learning just how these chokes work will help you to complete more submissions, as well as knowing how you need to defend against chokes.

-Why Do People go to Sleep?
+Why Do People go to Sleep from Blood Chokes?

-Turns out, getting choked out is not as scary as you’d expect (I’m speaking from experience).
+It turns out, getting choked out is not as scary as you’d expect (I’m speaking from experience).
 Blood chokes are generally painless, and have few ill-effects after the choke is over.

 As the name suggests, your blood flow is the main player here.